-The MagNA Pure Compact Nucleic Acid Isolation Kit I is function tested using several model systems:
+The MagNA Pure Compact Nucleic Acid Isolation Kit I - Large Volume is function tested using several model systems: • Quality of purified DNA from human whole blood is tested using real-time PCR with the LightCycler[®] System targeting Cyclophilin A.

-- Quality of genomic DNA purified from human whole blood is tested using agarose gel electrophoresis and a realtime PCR with the LightCycler®System targeting Cyclophilin A. - Quality of total nucleic acid purified from human plasma spiked with DNA from human plasma spiked with Parvovirus B19, Hepatitis A Virus (HAV) is tested using real-time PCR with the LightCycler[®] System targeting Parvovirus B19 or HAV.
+• Quality of total nucleic acid purified from human plasma spiked with Parvovirus B19 and Hepatitis A Virus (HAV) is tested using real-time PCR with the LightCycler[®] System targeting Parvovirus B19 or HAV.